llieusedie/LossTracker/README.md

 – ***MVVM Design Pattern***

-– ***Unbelievable level of hate towards terrorists who bomb our cities, kill our people and destroys our families***
+– ***Unbelievable level of endless hate towards terrorists who bomb our cities, kill our people and destroys our families***

 # Example